zpg6/pingg/README.md

 [Bulma](https://bulma.io) is a modern CSS framework initially developed, like many others, in response the popular Bootstrap CSS framework.
 It's a CSS only framework with no JavaScript required, so it integrates in any environment by npm, jsDelivr CDN, and download for a one-time project-wide import.
 With a column-based layout, making Bulma perfect for quickly designing web pages for widescreen, desktop, tablet, and mobile screens.

+Bulma is already imported to the pingg **`app-module`** and ready to use project-wide without any further import statements.
+It's located in the `./src/bulma` directory.

+### Icons

+The [Bulma Documentation](https://bulma.io/documentation/) includes code snippets for use with [Font Awesome 5 Icons](https://fontawesome.com/icons?d=gallery).
+These are also imported project-wide and ready for use with any Bulma snippets. *NOTE: Only **Free** icons will work.*

 ## Firebase

 We will be using [Firebase Hosting](https://firebase.google.com/docs/hosting) as the deployment service for our Angular Web App.